cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ## Data retrieval

-The RPCs for data retrieval can be used to get information about the state of the Omni ecosystem.
+The RPCs for data retrieval can be used to get information about the state of the Zus ecosystem.

 ### omni_getinfo